 Once the support required to meet the individual needs of the young person has been met, it is important that the young person receives a consequence for their behaviour (following the school behaviour policy).
-Disciplinary action can be action, it would prejudice an investigation and/or any subsequent prosecution.
-(KCSIE para 544 and following).
+Disciplinary action can be taken whilst other investigations by the police and/or children's social care are ongoing.
+The designated safeguarding lead (or a deputy) should take a leading role.
+The school should consider if, by taking any action, it would prejudice an investigation and/or any subsequent prosecution.